CO-ADD/adjCOADD/G_IssuesLog.md

 DO_NOTHING
 As the name implies, it does nothing when a referenced object is deleted.
 This is essentially discouraged because it defeats the purpose of an RDBMS. <b> HERE I CANNOT DELETE OR UPDATE any recorder!</b>

+9. (i)Difficulty in AuditModel to retrieve logged or request user information (s) in the view funtion: create, update and delete to set the value, e.g. instance.acreate_by=request.user

+10. (i) exception: python manage.py runserver exception in thread django-main-thread typeerror issubclass() arg 1 must be a class app_config_class
+     (s) settings.py - installed_Apps=[...'app',...] change to [...'app.apps.AppConfig',...]